tomshanley/d3-spiral-heatmap/README.md

 *chart*.**coilLabel**(fieldname)

 The field in the data that will label each coil.
 The label will have the class ".coil-label" for selection and styling.
 Defaults to no field (no labels).

+*chart*.**startAngle**(fieldname)

+The angle, in degrees starting from the 12 o'clock position, from which the first segment will be drawn.

+startAngle